idun-project/idun-cartridge/README.md

 The idun-cartridge uses a Propeller 1 micro-controller to provide a fast hardware interface between the C128 and a Raspberry Pi ("RPi") that runs a customized Linux OS.
 The cartridge is designed to work and fit best with the Raspberry Pi Zero 2.
 However, any recent Raspberry Pi can be made to work.

-The first set of phots show the idun-cartridge with RPi Zero 2 fitted.
+The first set of photos show the idun-cartridge with RPi Zero 2 fitted.
 As you can see, a standard-sized C64/128 cartridge case can be hacked to cover the board, but leave the RPi, ports, and button accessible.

 ![cart-zero-1](doc/330_112856.jpg)
 ![cart-sero-2](doc/330_112927.jpg)